Thursday 25 Nov 2021

 This will add around 25 minutes onto West Coast main line journeys for Avanti West Coast customers.

-London Northwestern Railway passengers travelling between Crewe and Euston will need to change trains at Rugby.
+London Northwestern Railway passengers travelling between Crewe and Euston will need to change trains at Rugby and it will run fewer services.

 Passengers are urged to check www.nationalrail.co.uk and plan their journeys in advance.